AdobeDocs/experience-cloud.en/help/website-implementation/target.md

 * The customer ID must be available on the page before the Launch Embed Code
 * The Adobe Experience Platform Identity Service extension must be installed
-* You must use the "Set Customer IDs" action in a rule that fires at the "Library Loaded (Page Top)" event
+* You must use the `Set Customer IDs` action in a rule that fires at the "Library Loaded (Page Top)" event
-* Use the "Fire page load request" action in a rule that fires *after* the "Set Customer IDs" action
+* Use the `Fire Page Load Request` action in a rule that fires *after* the "Set Customer IDs" action

 In the previous lesson, [Add the Adobe Experience Platform Identity Service](id-service.md), you created the `All Pages - Library Loaded - Authenticated - 10` rule to fire the "Set Customer ID" action.
-Because this rule has an  `Order` setting of `10`, the customer ids are set before our our global mbox fires from the `All Pages - Library Loaded` rule with its `Order` setting of `50`.
+Because this rule has an  `Order` setting of `10`, the customer ids are set before our our page load request fires from the `All Pages - Library Loaded` rule with its `Order` setting of `50`.
 So, you have already implemented the collection of customer ids for Target!

 #### Validate the Customer ID